processone/docs.ejabberd.im/content/tutorials/mysql.md

 ### Load database schema manually

-MySQL default schema is defined in a file called `mysql.sql`, and the new schema is `mysql.new.sql`.
+MySQL singlehost schema is defined in a file called `mysql.sql`, and the multihost schema is `mysql.new.sql`.
 Some tables of the schema are described in:
 [ejabberd SQL database schema documentation](../developer/sql-schema.md/).